-- 1. An instruction sheet to be read aloud at the Vocal Sight Reading Contest. - 2.
-Hand out the music face down instructing the students and director not to look at the music until instructed to do so.
+- An instruction sheet to be read aloud at the Vocal Sight Reading Contest.
+1 - Hand out the music face down instructing the students and director not to look at the music until instructed to do so.
 After the music has been distributed say to the students and director; "Does Everyone Have Music?".
 If yes, then proceed with the following statement.
 "Please listen so that we may review the sight reading contest procedures.
 There are four steps to the contest.
 The first is a practice period of three minutes for chorus and director; the second is a reading without the text; the third is a two-minute practice period; the fourth will be the final reading and sung with the text.
-The only exception is 7th and 8th grade concert choirs who can make the text optional during the final reading.
+The only exception is 7^{th} and 8^{th} grade concert choirs who can make the text optional during the final reading.
 The director may assist and call out any instructions while the choir is studying or singing during any of the four parts of the contest.
-The only restriction is that the director may refer to melodic intervals or patterns by letter name, interval name, number or syllables, but may not sing during any of the four parts of the contest." - B. "We are now ready to start." - 1.
+The only restriction is that the director may refer to melodic intervals or patterns by letter name, interval name, number or syllables, but may not sing during any of the four parts of the contest." - B "We are now ready to start." - 1.
 "When the clock is started, you will have three minutes to look at the music during your first practice period.
 Solfeggio is strongly recommended, but you may use numbers or neutral syllables.
-To the director Key or starting pitch may be established only once at your discretion during the three minute practice period. - 2.
-Choir open your music to the song ......Ready?
-Begin!" (start clock) When three minute period has elapsed ----- - 3.
-"Time!"
-(Establish pitch one last time with either chord progression or scale, (but not both) then give starting pitches) CHOIR READS FIRST time through music without the text (when they finish) say: - 4.
+To the director - Key or starting pitch may be established only once at your discretion during the three minute practice period. - Choir open your music to the song ......Ready?
+Begin!" (start clock) When three minute period has elapsed ------2. - "Time!"
+(Establish pitch one last time with either chord progression or scale, (but not both) then give starting pitches) 3.
+CHOIR READS FIRST time through music without the text (when they finish) say: - 4.
 "You Now Have An Additional Two Minutes To Practice The Music Again.
 When time is called you will perform your complete reading with text and music (The only exception is 7th and 8th grade concert choirs who can make the text optional during the final reading.)
 Ready?
 Begin!" (start clock for the two minute period) At the end of the two minutes - - 5.
 "Time!"
-(Give starting pitches only for this reading, choir will then sing completed performance.) - 6.
-(Collect all copies of the music before the choir leaves the area!!!!!)

-C. Sight Reading Regulations for Pianist

-- 1. Three minutes the choir practices (they are allowed to sing during this time).
-Pitches or key established one time when the teacher asks. - 2.
-First reading Choir sings for the judge.
-Key established and pitches given. - 3.
-Two minutes Choir rehearses the song with words.
-Nothing is played. - 4.
-Second reading Choir sings the song with the words for the judge.
-Pitches only!!

-Note: At any time the director may ask for less to be played.

-The director may ask for the key established and pitches in a different key.
+(Give starting pitches only for this reading, choir will then sing completed performance.) - (Collect all copies of the music before the choir leaves the area!!!!!)
+6 - C. Sight Reading Regulations for Pianist - Three minutes the choir practices (they are allowed to sing during this time).
+Pitches or key established one time when the 1. teacher asks. - First reading Choir sings for the judge.
+Key established and pitches given.
+2. - 3.
+Two minutes - Choir rehearses the song with words.
+Nothing is played.
+4 - Second reading Choir sings the song with the words for the judge.
+Pitches only!! - At any time the director may ask for less to be played.
+Note: - The director may ask for the key established and pitches in a different key. - D. Performance Regulations - 1.
+The director may refer to melodic intervals or patterns by letter name, interval name, number or syllables, but may not sing any intervals. - The key or starting pitches may be given only once during the three minute practice period at the discretion of the director.
+2 Prior to the first reading the key will be established and beginning pitches given.
+Only the starting pitches will be given for the second reading.